The Two Views of a Matrix

 The next major character in our story.
 A grid of numbers, and so much more.

 We’ve spent the last four lessons building a solid intuition for vectors.
-We know they are the fundamental atoms of our data, representing everything from a stock's performance to a user's taste.
+We know they are the fundamental atoms of our data.
 Now, we introduce the next major character in our story: the Matrix.

 Just like with vectors, there are two primary ways to think about a matrix.
 One is simple and practical, the other is abstract and incredibly powerful.
 Mastering the ability to switch between these two views is the next giant leap in your linear algebra journey.